bgm-cwg/novoCaller/README.md

 ## About

 novoCaller is a Bayesian de novo variant calling algorithm that uses information from read-level data both in the pedigree and in unrelated samples.
 The method was extensively tested using large trio sequencing studies, and it consistently achieved over 98% specificity. \
-The method works with a vcf file alone (first layer), but it can also inspect the reads in the bam file and computes read direction-specific (forward and reverse) probabilities (second layer).
+The method works with a vcf file alone (first layer), but it can also inspect the reads in the bam file and compute probabilities based on direction-specific (forward and reverse) reads (second layer). \
+We made the software keeping VCFv4.1 in mind.
+The software looks at the format field of each variant call location in the VCF file and reads the AD element.
+Then it extracts that part from every sample.

 ## Compile:
 ```